 The breed we work with is the Japanese Black or Kuroge Washu.
 They are known to produce the most consistent high marbling in their meat.

 Japan considers Wagyu to be a national treasure and we’re sure if you’re reading this you probably agree.
 Wagyu is so big in Japan, they hold a Wagyu Olympics known by the term Zenkyo every five years.
 It draws representation from all Japan’s producing prefectures.
 The next event is October 2022.
-Speaking of the Wagyu Olympics, Kobe beef is often thought of as the ultimate in Wagyu, Kobe is actually just one of more then 200 brands.
+Speaking of the Wagyu Olympics, Kobe beef is often thought of as the ultimate in Wagyu, Kobe is actually just one of more then 200 brands though.
 Of which according to the last three Wagyu Olympics Miyazaki has the best meat quality.

 Wagyu outside Japanese started with four bulls imported into the United States in 1976.
 A total of just under 200 Wagyu ever left Japan before 1997 when Wagyu was declared a national treasure of Japan and both live and genetics exports were banned.